usd-comp230/usd-comp230.github.io/pa1/index.md

 ## Submitting
 ### Part 1
-On the Gradescope assignment **psa-01-code** please submit only your `BasketTest.java` file.
+On the Gradescope assignment **PSA 1: Code Submission** please submit only your `BasketTest.java` file.
 You may encounter errors if you submit extra files or directories.
 You may submit as many times as you like till the deadline.

 ### Part 2
-Please submit your answers to the questions from part 2 on the Gradescope assignment **psa-01-written**.
+Please submit your answers to the questions from part 2 on the Gradescope assignment **PSA 1: Written Submission**.
 You may submit as many times as you like till the deadline.

 ## Scoring (19 points total)